DragonSenses/Curiosity/JavaScript/1. Intro/1.3 Code editors/code-editors.md

 A code editor is the place where programmers spend most of their time.

+The choice of an editor, like any other tool, is individual and depends on your projects, habits, and personal preferences.

 There are two main types of code editors: IDEs and lightweight editors.
 Many people use one tool of each type.

 ## IDE